ankane/searchkick/README.md

 Once a geo_shape index is established, you can include a geo_shape filter in any search.
 This also takes a geoJSON shape, and will return a list of items based on their overlap with that shape.

-Find shapes (of any kind) intersecting with the query shape:
+Find shapes (of any kind) intersecting with the query shape

 ```ruby
 City.search "san", where: {bounds: {geo_shape: {type: "polygon", coordinates: [[{lat: 38, lon: -123}, ...]]}}}
 ```

-Falling entirely within the query shape:
+Falling entirely within the query shape

 ```ruby
 City.search "san", where: {bounds: {geo_shape: {type: "circle", relation: "within", coordinates: [{lat: 38, lon: -123}], radius: "1km"}}}
 ```

-Not touching the query shape:
+Not touching the query shape

 ```ruby
 City.search "san", where: {bounds: {geo_shape: {type: "envelope", relation: "disjoint", coordinates: [{lat: 38, lon: -123}, {lat: 37, lon: -122}]}}}
 ```

-Containing the query shape (ElasticSearch 2.2+):
+Containing the query shape (ElasticSearch 2.2+)

 ```ruby
 City.search "san", where: {bounds: {geo_shape: {type: "envelope", relation: "contains", coordinates: [{lat: 38, lon: -123}, {lat: 37, lon: -122}]}}}